dykyi-roman/book-summary/ddd-in-php.md

 ### <a name="AnemicDomainModel"><h4>Anemic Domain Model</h4></a>

+Anemic Domain Model Breaks Encapsulation.
+Anemic Domain Model Brings a False Sense of Code Reuse.

 Anemic Domain Model - anti-patterns.
 Has only getters and setters.
 This is not have a logic inside and have a service that include logic.

 This is comes for us from procedure delelop style.
 This approach broken basic idea of Object Oriented Design, which consists in the combination of data and process (behavior).
 Often, these domain objects come with architectural rules not to place any domain logic in them.

 ### <a name="RichDomainModel"><h4>Rich Domain Model</h4></a>